riseadhikari/Inventory-Management/README.md

 # Inventory-Management

+## This Project was built as a part of a job application at shopify.
+It has not been maintained for a very long time, so please contact me if you run into error when running this project.

 To run this Django project in you local machine.
 Follow the steps described below.

 1) Download the repository